Policies & Fees for International Travel

 Children, regardless of age, must have a valid passport book in order to travel.
 Depending on the Customer’s circumstances and travel itinerary, additional travel document requirements may be imposed by the originating and/or destination country.
 Many governments have initiated procedures at entry and exit points, which may include requiring documentary evidence of relationship and permission for the child’s travel from the non-traveling parent(s) and/or legal guardian(s).
 In the case of a child traveling without either legal parents or guardians, Customers must follow the guidelines provided by the country of destination.

 Animals, other than trained service animals, are not allowed to travel in-cabin on international flights or any itinerary that includes an international flight.
 Restrictions and documentation requirements may apply to trained service animals and vary by country.
 Customers should contact the appropriate consulate or embassy to make sure that all necessary procedures are followed.

-Infants between 14 days and two years of age can travel on international flights as either a lap child or in an FAA-approved car seat with the purchase of an infant fare.
+Infants between 14 days and two years of age can travel on international flights as a lap child or in an FAA-approved car seat with the purchase of a fare.
 View policies and procedures for infant travel onboard Southwest Airlines.
 Also, visit our portal for more information on documentation that could be required based on your specific international destination.

 If you plan to travel with an infant as a lap child, you will be required to pay the taxes and fees that apply to the international portion of the infant’s itinerary.
 The taxes and fees must be paid prior to travel at the Southwest Airlines Ticket Counter or by calling 1-800-I-FLY-SWA (1-800-435-9792).
 All Southwest Airlines forms of payment are acceptable for lap children tickets with the exception of Southwest LUV Vouchers.